chigby/mtg/README.txt

     Limit by color:
     $ mtg.py thrull --color=w

+    Limit by multiple colors (matches using OR if comma separated):
+    $ mtg.py angel --color=w,b

+    Limit by multiple colors (matches using AND if not comma separated):
+    $ mtg.py angel --color=wb

+    Exclude unselected colors with -x (the example matches mono-black only)
+    $ mtg.py angel --color=b -x

     Limit by card text, including reminder text.
 A string of comma separated terms searches cards containing all terms, not the exact
     phrase: